therealozp/class-notes/discrete-math/Cryptography.md

 Let $e$ and $d$ be integers such that $ed \equiv 1 (\mod \phi(n))$.
 Then, $ed  - 1 \equiv k\cdot \phi(n)$.
 By Euler's theorem, if $x$ and $n$ are relatively prime, then:
 $$x^{ed - 1} = x^{k\cdot\phi(n)} = 1^k (\mod n)$$
-Multiply both sides by $x$, we get:
+If it is not relatively prime, then, by using the Extended Euclidean Algorithm, and yield $ax + by = gcd(a, b)$ Multiply both sides by $x$, we get:
 $$x^{ed} = x \mod n$$
 From this, we get the theorem: